Can You Make Watercolor Paints From Pigments?

 • Essential oil

-If you use Lump Gum Arabic, you have to grind them into fine pieces with a mortar and pestle.
-Then, grind them until they turn into powder.
+If you use Lump Gum Arabic, grind it into fine pieces with a mortar and pestle until it turns into a powder.

 Step 2: Mix Gum Arabic Powder with Hot Water

-The recommended ratio is 1:2—mix 1 part of gum arabic into 2 parts of hot water.
+The recommended ratio is 1:2—mix 1 part gum arabic with 2 parts hot water.
 Pour the gum arabic slowly and stir the mixture until the powder is completely dissolved.

 Step 3: Add the Honey

 Add 1/5 part of honey to your mixture.
-Adding the honey will make the paint more liquid as it draws in more moisture and water.
+Adding the honey will make the paint more liquid as it draws in more moisture.

 Step 4: Add the Essential Oil